michiya/heliconzoo-django-role/README.md

 heliconzoo-django-role
 ======================
-This is a simple scaffold powered by [Helicon Zoo](http://www.helicontech.com/zoo/) for packaging Django applications to run on Windows Azure and SQL Azure.
+This is a simple scaffold powered by [Helicon Zoo](http://www.helicontech.com/zoo/) for packaging Django applications to run on Windows Azure Platform.

 Prerequisites
 -------------

-You will need to install the following software on your local computer.
+You will need to install the following software on your local computer to make use of this scaffold.
 You can use [Web Platform Installer](http://www.microsoft.com/web/downloads/platform.aspx) to install them easily.

-* Windows Azure SDK
+* Windows Azure SDK 1.6 or higher
 * Python 2.7
 * Helicon Zoo Module
-* SQL Server Express 2008 R2
+* SQL Server Express 2008 R2 or higher

 And the following Python packages are also required on your Python installation, the script `WebRole/bin/install-requirements.cmd` in this scaffold may be helpful when you install them.